xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

-## Network access inside Docker container
+## What can I do with the Docker container?

 As a user you might be wondering:  What can processes inside the spun-up Docker container really do?
 The answer: everything that a native app/agent (running inside the XR process space) can do from the perspective of reachability and binding to XR interface IP addresses.